 According to the HRSA's Advisory Committee on Interdisciplinary, Community-Based Linkages, there is a growing trend toward providing care in smaller community-based clinics instead of academic hospitals.
-Large academic medical centers represent only 5% of all hospitals in the United States and only 20% of all hospital admissions, surgical operations and outpatient visits.
+Large academic medical centers represent only 5 percent of all hospitals in the United States and only 20 percent of all hospital admissions, surgical operations and outpatient visits.
 The traditional site of clinical training for students in many health professions has been the teaching hospital, often affiliated with a university or other academic center.
 As the provision of care has shifted to community-based settings, so has the training of medical students.
 Clinical training in these community-based settings expose medical students to the unique medical needs of rural and underserved populations and prepare them to serve those communities after graduation.

 Many community clinics are set in rural or other underserved locations that need more primary care providers, and trainees exposed to underserved populations are more likely to practice in similar settings upon graduation.
 Research suggests that medical education in a rural location increases the number of medical graduates that will work in a rural community.
-However, over three-quarters of all medical schools report concerns with the number of clinical training sites and the quality and supply of preceptors, especially in primary care.
+However, more than three-quarters of all medical schools report concerns with the number of clinical training sites and the quality and supply of preceptors, especially in primary care.
 To address workforce shortages and expanding needs, the provision of health care is shifting away from expensive and centralized hospitals to encompass more lower-cost, community-based settings.

 COMs are at the forefront of training future physicians in these rural and underserved areas.
-Sixty percent of COMs are located in health professional shortage areas, 64% require their students to go on clinical rotations in rural and underserved areas and 88% have a stated public commitment to rural health.
+Sixty percent of COMs are located in health professional shortage areas, 64 percent require their students to go on clinical rotations in rural and underserved areas and 88 percent have a stated public commitment to rural health.
 Eighty-six percent of doctors of osteopathic medicine (DOs) who have their COM and residency in a state, stay to practice in that state.
 As experts in the distributed model of training, COMs are committed to community-based training and increased physician practice in rural and underserved areas.
-AACOM urges LHHSE to provide funding for a program to support medical student clinical rotations in rural areas that will lead to increased access to healthcare for these communities.